FREDDYSMALLZ/jdbc-student-tracker-final/README.txt

-Student Tracker Application using JSF-
+Music Records Application using JSF-
 ========================================
 This directory contains the source code and SQL script for the Student tracker Application I have updated the application from the previous versions.